 Crash data systems have become very advanced in recent years, with features added that allow quicker and more useful analysis.
 WHO (2010) and Turner and Hore-Lacy (2010) provide a list of other desirable features of crash data systems.
 These include:

-An example of the successful implementation of a crash data system is provided in the case study below from Cambodia (Box 5.5)
+An example of the successful implementation of a crash data system is provided in the case study below from Cambodia.

 The Swedish Strada system is a unique database that integrates police and hospital data.
 It is important to recognise that although this linkage provides valuable additional information, it does occur at additional cost.
-Further details are provided in Box 5.6.
+Further details are provided in the Swedish case study.

 Some countries have undertaken in-depth studies of serious crashes to provide a more thorough understanding of crash causation factors and possible solutions.
 Such studies typically investigate a sample of high severity crashes.
 As an example, in the UK, the ‘On the Spot’ project collected detailed and high-quality crash information over two regions.
 More than 2000 variables were collected for each incident based on scene investigation soon after the crash occurred, as well as follow-up communication with medical services and local government.
 The information was analysed to provide insight about human involvement, vehicle design, and highway design in crash and injury causation.
 Mansfield et al. (2008) provide an initial analysis of around 2000 incidents from this program.
 Such investigation can provide far more detail than what is typically available through a crash report, and to a higher degree of reliability.